Turks and Caicos food plates

 If you walk into any of the favorite island restaurants and ask for their signature dish, chances are that the answer will somehow involve conch.

-There are several popular local ways to prepare this giant sea snail, yet it’s likely that it’ll either be breaded and fried “conch fritters”, or served raw as a mixed conch salad.
-Conch salad traditionally incorporates lime juice and vegetables, and the acidic juices ‘cook’ the conch.
+There are several popular local ways to prepare this giant sea snail, which has historically been abundant in the Turks and Caicos Islands and fairly influential in local culture (from place names to the national flag and coat of arms).
+Commonly, conch in Turks and Caicos is breaded and fried as conch fritters, or served raw as a mixed conch salad.
+Conch salad traditionally incorporates lime juice and vegetables, with the acidic juices essentially ‘cooking’ the conch.

 History of Turks and Caicos Cuisine